-Additional institutional guidelines related to ECNet, G Suite (Google Apps) for Education, and wireless access can be found in the document titled EC Technology Policies and Procedures.
+Additional institutional guidelines related to ECNet/Resnet, MS Suite n, and wireless access can be found in the document titled EC Technology Policies and Procedures.
 All IT-related policies and procedures are included in the employee and student handbooks.
 These policies are reviewed and updated annually.